 CRJ 830 Corrections: Crisis and Management

-CRJ 840 Advanced Criminal Law, Procedure, and Evidence for CJ Leaders
+CRJ 840 Advanced Criminal Law and Procedure for CJ Leaders

 CRJ 850 Contemporary Forensic Science and Technology for Criminal Justice Leaders